Create and deploy marketing pages

 A marketing page is a webpage that includes a form where people can register for an offer, update their contact information, manage mailing list subscriptions, and more.
 All the information submitted through a marketing page is automatically captured by Dynamics 365 Marketing and applied immediately to your customer database.

-Marketing pages integrate with—and provide expanded functionality for—many other Dynamics 365 Marketing features, including email marketing, customer journeys, behaviour analysis, lead scoring, and result analytics.
+Marketing pages integrate with—and provide expanded functionality for—many other Dynamics 365 Marketing features, including email marketing, customer journeys, behavior analysis, lead scoring, and result analytics.

-Note, however, that a simple default subscription centre is available even if you don't have a portal.
+Note, however, that a simple default subscription center is available even if you don't have a portal.
 This page is hosted by your Dynamics 365 Marketing server and can be customized using the features described in this topic.
-More information: The default subscription centre.
+More information: The default subscription center.

 Overview: How to create a new marketing page and go live